steviegalluscio/flowpilot/README.md

 Flowpilot's core community lives on the official flowdrive [discord server](https://discord.com/invite/APJaQR9nhz).
 Check the pinned messages or search history through messages to see if your issues or question has been discussed earlier.
 You may also join [more awesome](https://linktr.ee/flowdrive) openpilot discord communities.

 We also push frequent updates on our [twitter handle](https://twitter.com/flowdrive_ai).

-# User Data

-Flowpilot will require your email address for setting up you flowdrive account.
-Flowpilot logs the road-facing cameras, CAN, GPS, IMU, magnetometer, thermal sensors, crashes, and operating system logs.
-The driver-facing camera is only logged if you explicitly opt-in in settings.
-The microphone is not recorded.

-You understand that use of this software or its related services will generate certain types of user data, which may be logged and stored at the sole discretion of flowdrive.
-By accepting this agreement, you grant an irrevocable, perpetual, worldwide right to flowdrive for the use of this data.

 # Disclaimer